 *Stay within your scope of practice when making recommendations.

 Tina is a workaholic.
-She’s constantly in go mode, and her brain never shuts off.
+She’s always in go mode, and her brain never shuts off.
 She’s been having trouble sleeping, and she was recently diagnosed with high blood pressure.
 Her blood pressure is being managed with medication, but her doctor says she needs to manage her stress levels and get more exercise.

 Stress relief and relaxation